shantanudwivedi16/Mountblue_Docs/README.md

 # How Does the Browser Render a Webpage?
-Understand the inner workings of browsers and the things they’ve been doing all along: DOMs, CSSOMs, render trees, layout, and paint.
+Understand the inner workings of browsers, and the things they’ve been doing all along: DOMs, CSSOMs, render trees, layout, and paint.
 To create a smooth experience on the web you need to understand how the browser works.
 To render a page, the browser needs to follow many steps when you visit a website:
 * Look up your resources.
 * Create a connection between server and client.
 * Incrementally download the resources.